 \section{Introduction}

-The large-scale distribution of galaxies is an extremely important source of cosmological information from the low-redshift Universe, standing as a complement to observations of the \gls{cmb}, such as the \WMAP \citep[WMAP; ][]{Hinshaw2013} and \Planck \citep{planck2020}.
+The large-scale distribution of galaxies is an extremely important source of cosmological information from the low-redshift Universe, complementing observations of the \gls{cmb}, such as those made using the \WMAP \citep[WMAP; ][]{Hinshaw2013} and \Planck \citep{planck2020}.
 In the course of the past two decades, observations of the \gls{lss} from spectroscopic galaxy redshift surveys, such as the 2dF Galaxy Redshift Survey \citep[2dFGRS; ][]{Colless2001}, the 6dF Galaxy Survey \citep[6dFGS; ][]{Jones2009}, the VIMOS VLT Deep Survey \citep[VVDS; ][]{LeFevre2013}, the Sloan Digital Sky Survey \citep[SDSS; ][]{York2000}, the WiggleZ Dark Energy Survey \citep[WiggleZ; ][]{Drinkwater2010}, the VIMOS Public Extragalactic Redshift Survey \citep[VIPERS; ][]{Guzzo2014}, the Galaxy And Mass Assembly \citep[GAMA; ][]{Driver2011}, and the Baryon Oscillation Spectroscopic Survey \citep[BOSS; ][]{Dawson2012} and its extension \citep[eBOSS; ][]{Dawson2016}, have provided a wealth of information on how gravitational instability shapes the large-scale matter distribution and on the relation between matter and galaxy density perturbations.
-At the same time such observations have stood as a testing ground for what has ultimately emerged as the standard cosmological model.
+At the same time, such observations have stood as a testing ground for what has ultimately emerged as the standard cosmological model.